 - Lembongan Island Leisure Day Trip

 - Highlights Of Bali Full-Day Tour

 A film depicting Bali that critics love to hate and Bali lovers have learned to live with, this adaptation of a novel of the same name is partly responsible for the deluge of young women travellers to Bali tracing the footsteps of author 'Liz' Gilbert’s journey.
 Anything from riding a bicycle through rice fields north of Ubud in a tropical dress and broad-brimmed straw hat like actor Julia Roberts, swimming in the clear waves of Padang-Padang Beach, to meeting up with real-life spiritual man (the late) Ketut Liyer in his Pengosekan village home.

 - Website: http://www.imdb.com/title/tt0879870/

 2) Legong, Dance of the Virgins (1935)

-This fine gem of a silent film was shot long before Indonesia declared independence, meaning it shows Bali closest to its truest and exotic form.
+This fine gem of a silent film was shot long before Indonesia declared Independence, meaning it shows Bali closest to its truest and exotic form.
 This includes, most prominently, an all-Balinese cast, living about their lives in the village and dance performances and music, albeit with a fictional script.
-It tells of a heart-breaking love triangle between a gamelan player and two legong dancer sisters.
-The rural settings against the tropical nature of old Ubud (we found it hard to pinpoint the specific filming location, however), complete with depiction of the way of life back then and the old temple settings all evoke a sense of nostalgia.
-Directed by Henry de La Falaise during the height of the so-called ‘exploitation film’ era, Dance of the Virgins is among the last silent Hollywood films, and known to be the last shot using the two-color Technicolor process.
+It tells of a heartbreaking love triangle between a gamelan player and 2 Legong dancer sisters.
+The rural settings against the tropical nature of old Ubud (we found it hard to pinpoint the specific filming location, however), complete with a depiction of the way of life back then and the old temple settings all evoke a sense of nostalgia.
+Directed by Henry de La Falaise during the height of the so-called ‘exploitation film’ era, Dance of the Virgins is among the last silent Hollywood films and known to be the last shot using the 2-colour Technicolor process.
 Little is known of the whereabouts of the original cast.